OHL roundup: Owen Beck shines in debut as Spirit trounce Spitfires | TSN

 Ryan Abraham, with a goal and an assist, Noah Morneau and Anthony Cristoforo scored for Windsor (12-22-4).

-Spitfires netminder Joey Costanzo saved 15 of 19 shots before Max Donoso took over and stopped 14 of 21.
+Spitfires netminder Max Donoso saved 14 of 21 shots before Joey Costanzo took over and stopped 15 of 19 shots.

 KNIGHTS 9 STING 2

-Note: Note to readers: This is a corrected story.
-An previous version of this story stated that Joey Costanzo started in goal for Windsor.
-In fact, it was Max Donoso.